koibots8230/Newbie-Orientation/exercises/HelloRobot.md

 ### Creating a Robot Project

 Before we can use WPI lib, we have to make a project for that.
-First, press the W icon in the top left (or press Fn + F1).
+First, press the W icon in the top right of VS code(or press Fn + F1).
 Find create a new project.
 In the GUI that pops up, select the *template* project type, *java* for the language, and *Timed Robot* for the base.
 Select this repo's folder, name your project yournameRobotCode, make sure the new folder checkbox is checked, and enter 8230 for the team number.
 Keep desktop support off, and generate the project.

 ### What's Up in this New Folder?